natureblocks/core-marketing/blog/what-is-blockchain.md

 # What is Blockchain?
+## Understanding how blockchain works is becoming increasingly important in today's digital age.
+In essence, blockchain is a decentralized ledger system that records transactions and information in a secure and transparent manner.
+The technology has a wide range of applications, from cryptocurrencies like Bitcoin to supply chain management and digital identity verification.
+### Author Fullname
+#### Feb 20, 2023
+##### cryptocurrency

 A blockchain is a decentralized ledger hosted by nodes of a computer network. **Blockchains store immutable data in digital format.
 They guarantee security and fidelity of records, allowing two parties to communicate confidentially without needing a trusted third party**.
 Effectively, blockchains replace trusted third parties with many computers that share a ledger of transactions or communications.
 The most common use of blockchain today is to facilitate the trading of cryptocurrencies with help from [cryptographic](https://natureblocks.com/blog/what-is-cryptography) processes.
 Blockchains also allow smart contracts to be created and executed on their networks.